Comm100/api-reference/Comm100-Restful-API-Livechat.md

     - `operate` - operate expression of the custom variable.
 The following operators are supported by every custom variable: Is, IsNot, Contains and NotContains.
     - `value` - the value of the custom variable.
   - `pageIndex` -the page index of query.
-  - `pageSize` - the page size of this query. defaults to 10, maximum is 100.
+  - `pageSize` - the page size of this query.
+Defaults to 10, maximum is 100.

 - Response
   - `total` - total count of the list.